This website — just like everything else — is Work in Progress

 • Led development of an automated data analysis software for superconducting wire diagnostics.

-• Increased lab efficiency by introducing automated experiments and improved diagnostics pipelines.
+• Increased laboratory efficiency by introducing automated experiments and improved diagnostics.

 Publications